hannah019/excel-instructions/docs/navigation-structure.md

   AutoSum is most frequently used icon for many Excel users because it contains the most popular functions in Excel.
 So, how can we use that?

-  1.Choose the right cells as your arguments.
+1. Choose the right cells as your arguments.
 In this example, we have to choose from B2 to B6.

   ![choose-cells](https://github.com/hannah019/excel-instructions/blob/gh-pages/assets/images/functions-image6.png?raw=true)

-  2.Click the  on the right of AutoSum and select which specific function you need.
+2. Click the  on the right of AutoSum and select which specific function you need.
 In this example, we choose function Max to find the greatest numerical values       in the argument.

 ![click-autosum](https://github.com/hannah019/excel-instructions/blob/gh-pages/assets/images/functions-image7.png?raw=true)
  ![choose-max](https://github.com/hannah019/excel-instructions/blob/gh-pages/assets/images/functions-image8.png?raw=true)

-  3.The maximum numerical value is automatically shown under the last cell of the argument (B7) which is highlighted in yellow.
+3. The maximum numerical value is automatically shown under the last cell of the argument (B7) which is highlighted in yellow.

   ![maximum-value](https://github.com/hannah019/excel-instructions/blob/gh-pages/assets/images/functions-image9.png?raw=true)